finkbeinerwalter/cypressAutomation/README.md

 ## 🔐 Environment variables

-Sensitive values such as usernames and passwords are **not hardcoded**.
-Cypress loads them via environment variables.
+Sensitive values such as passwords are **not hardcoded**.
+They will be loaded via environment variables.

-If running locally, you can create a `.env` file at the root or use `.env` files per environment (e.g. `.env.prod`).
+If running locally, you should copy the `.env.example` file for the environment under test, rename it to`.env.<environment>`, (e.g. `.env.prod`), and populate it with the sensitive data.

 > ⚠️ Do **not** commit real `.env` files.
 They are ignored via `.gitignore`.